glebpopoff/TeamCity-2018.1-Setup-Guide/README.md

 ```
 More inf: https://www.npmjs.com/package/vue-cli

+## Restart the server
+Restart the server to make sure all proper $PATH environment variables have been set.

 ## Setup Notification Rules (user)
 Login to TeamCity go to your account, select Notification Rules: http://<server url>/profile.html?item=userNotifications